whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 When Roman emperor Theodosius imposed _his_ version of Christianity on the Roman Empire, he said those who did not accept it were "demented and insane" and those who would not obey the new religion "shall be smitten first by divine vengeance and secondly by the retribution of our own initiative."
 Anyone who disagreed with the official Roman version of Christianity was threatened with severe punishment.[xxx-codex theodosianus xvi 1.2. the theodosian code|p440]

-In many ways, the Roman state spread a religious ideology that _discouraged spiritual strength_ needed to stand up for what's right.
+In many ways, the Roman state spread a religious ideology that _discouraged the spiritual strength_ needed to stand up for what's right.
 Thus Christians were trained to _misunderstand their revolutionary spiritual leader Jesus Christ,_ even while authorities required them to worship Christ, a man of incredible spiritual strength.

 As a result, Christians have endlessly debated when to obey, how to obey, or whom to obey.
 But _the attitude of obedience itself is rarely questioned,_ which is why every Christian society in history has had oppressive authorities that Christians have obeyed.
 And whenever Christians have had a revolution, they merely put different oppressive authorities in charge that likewise expect obedience.